An economical model for $B$-flavour and $a_\mu$ anomalies from SO(10) grand unification: The model

 In a 2HDM, the coupling of both the Higgs fields to the SM fermions can lead to flavour-changing neutral currents.
-To avoid these, the most general approach taken is to enforce a $\mathbb{Z}_2^H$ symmetry on the low-energy Lagrangian, so that each type of fermions only couples to one of the doublets \cite{Glashow:1976nt,Paschos:1976ay}.
+To avoid these, the most general approach taken is to enforce a $\mathbb{Z}_2^H$ symmetry on the Lagrangian, so that each type of fermions only couples to one of the doublets \cite{Glashow:1976nt,Paschos:1976ay}.
 This leads to `Types' I-IV of the 2HDM.
-In our scenario, the 2HDM (augmented by two leptoquarks) that automatically arises from the $SO(10)$ Lagrangian given in Eq.~(\ref{eq:UVLagrangian}), is of the Type II, wherein the $H_2$ couples only to the $u$-type quarks, while $H_1$ couples to the $d$-type quarks and the charged leptons.
-In other words, the $\mathbb{Z}_2^H$ symmetry principle corresponding to the Type-II 2HDM is automatically satisfied.
+In our scenario, the 2HDM (augmented by two leptoquarks) that automatically arises from the $\mathrm{SO}(10)$ Lagrangian given in Eq.~(\ref{eq:UVLagrangian}), is of the Type II, wherein the $H_2$ couples only to the $u$-type quarks, while $H_1$ couples to the $d$-type quarks and the charged leptons.
+In other words, the $\mathbb{Z}_2^H$ symmetry principle corresponding to the Type-II 2HDM is naturally satisfied.
 Therefore, the Lagrangian relevant for our phenomenological analysis is given by

-where $Q$ and $L$ are the SM quark and lepton doublets (for each family), respectively, $\boldsymbol{\Lambda}^{iL/iR}_{q\ell}$ are the leptoquark coupling matrices in flavour space, and $\psi^c=C\bar{\psi}^T$ are charge-conjugate spinors.
-Note also that the inclusion of the $\widetilde{L}$s can affect the stability of the EW vacuum via loop effects~\cite{Bandyopadhyay:2016oif}.
+where $Q$ and $L$ are the SM quark and lepton doublets (of a given family), respectively, $\boldsymbol{\Lambda}^{iL/iR}_{q\ell}$ are the leptoquark coupling matrices in flavour space, and $\psi^c=C\bar{\psi}^T$ are charge-conjugate spinors.
+Note also that the inclusion of the $\widetilde{L}_{1,2}$ can affect the stability of the EW vacuum via loop effects~\cite{Bandyopadhyay:2016oif}.

 The leptoquark-Higgs coupling terms in the potential are given as

 while the rest of the (CP-conserving) potential reads